runningskull/booter/README.md

 ## TODO:

-Better docs & explanation about what booter does right
+- Better docs & explanation about what booter does right
+- Set doctype on iframe?